How to beat wagering requirements

 If you are a prolific online casino NZ player, then at some point or another, you must have wondered how to beat the all elusive wagering requirements (possibly).
 Also known as ‘Rollover’ or ‘Playthrough’, wagering requirements are applied to almost anything bonus-related in kiwi casinos.

-Whether you prefer to spin the reels to online slots, spin the roulette wheel at the live casino or else, sports betting, wagering requirements almost always come into play especially if you are taking advantage of deposit bonuses.
+Whether you prefer to spin the reels to online slots, spin the Live Roulette wheel at the live casino or else, sports betting, wagering requirements almost always come into play especially if you are taking advantage of deposit bonuses.

 Of course, there are kiwi casinos that offer bonuses with no wagering requirements attached, such as is the case with Trada Casino, which offers wager-free spins, but technically speaking, no wagering bonuses are as rare as they come.

 It is for this very reason that we are taking time to delve into the topic of wagering requirements, how they work, and how you can beat them.

 To understand the complex issue and reason for the existence of wagering requirements, you need to understand its role in the online gambling world.

 The online gambling world is a superbly, fierce market.
 Remember, that casinos are vying for your attention, so they are always coming up with new ways to entice you to their website to sign up.
 One such way they try to lure you with is the welcome deposit bonus.

 A deposit bonus is a match offer provided to the player when they deposit at a casino.
 Some players might think that the casino is giving away money for free, but this isn’t the case.
 Enter the wagering requirements.

 The wagering requirements are ultimately the number of times that the player must bet their bonus amount before they can request a cash withdrawal.
 Similarly, when you receive a deposit bonus, that is not free cash for you to withdraw.
 On the contrary, money is converted into bonus cash.
 You can’t withdraw it, but you can have fun spending it to play casino games.